abdelshok/react-redux-tailwind-boilerplate/README.md

 1. ```UnauthenticatedRoute``` --> Routes that don't require the user to be logged in to be displayed
 2. ```AuthenticatedRoute``` --> Routes that require the user to be logged in to be displayed

 The **Authentication state** is stored in the **authentication reducer** in the Redux store.
 It is passed down as a prop to the ```App.js``` component.
-Any call to the reducer with the respective action creator will trigger the **isAuthenticated** state to change and will show or hide displays accordingly.
+Any call to the reducer with the respective action creator will trigger the **isAuthenticated** state to change and will show or hide components accordingly.

 #### Action Creators